Should You Invest in the Invesco S&P SmallCap Health Care ETF (PSCH)?

-Looking for broad exposure to the Healthcare - Broad segment of the equity market?
-You should consider the Invesco SP SmallCap Health Care ETF (PSCH), a passively managed exchange traded fund launched on 04/07/2010.
+If you're interested in broad exposure to the Healthcare - Broad segment of the equity market, look no further than the Invesco S&P SmallCap Health Care ETF (PSCH), a passively managed exchange traded fund launched on 04/07/2010.

-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Healthcare - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 13, placing it in bottom 19%.
+It is currently ranked 16, placing it in bottom 0%.

 This Index is comprised of common stocks of U.S. healthcare companies.These are companies that are principally engaged in the business of providing healthcare-related products & services, including biotechnology, pharmaceuticals, medical technology and supplies & facilities and this Index is a subset of the S&P SmallCap 600 Index.

 Expense ratios are an important factor in the return of an ETF and in the long term, cheaper funds can significantly outperform their more expensive counterparts, other things remaining the same.